padsalatushal/padsalatushal/README.md

 - 🌱 I’m currently learning **pentesting.**

-- 👨‍💻 All of my projects are available on at [This Account.](This Account.)
+- 👨‍💻 All of my projects are available on This Account.

 - 📫 How to reach me **padsalatrushal@gmail.com**